|Guide||♦||233 Triplogs||4 Topics|

 Beautiful and challenging

 This once desolate patch of Sonoran desert is now a neighborhood.
 View the Official Route to the right.

-Once you reach the mine, follow the very large and obvious road to the left and straight up the mountain.
-The last two miles of this hike are extremely steep, as the road builders decided to charge directly up the mountain rather than bother with those wimpy switch-backs.
+Once you reach the mine, follow the obvious road to the left and straight up the mountain.
+The last two miles of this hike is extremely steep, as the road builders decided to charge directly up the mountain rather than bother with those wimpy switch-backs.
 This is about as steep a trail as I have ever been on...and I felt the burn!

 Return the way you came.

 Check out the Official Route and Triplogs.